TrissieTheHusky/Trissie-Status/content/issues/2020-03-12-maintainance-for-server-shutdown.md

   - Trissie's File Server
 severity: disrupted
 ---
 ***Update -*** Our servers have been shutdown.
-All of our services have propigated to the [Backup Gateway](https://statustrissiedevelopment.netlify.com/affected/backup-gateway/).
+All of our services have propigated to the [Backup Gateway](https://statustrissiedevelopment.netlify.com/affected/backup-gateway/) Successfully.

 ***Investigating -*** We are experiencing errors due to shutting down our servers.
 We are now implementing the fixes and updating firmware.
 As well as getting ready for total shutdown.